duova/SlotableFramework/README.md

 Slotables - An object in an inventory.
 The framework allows these to take "passive" or "active" actions.
 Passive actions hook into events, while active actions are triggered by inputs.
 In theory this can represent anything from an in-game item to a status effect to an ability.

-Containers - Inventories of slotables.
+Inventory - Inventories of slotables.
 These can be dynamic or static, in terms of how many slotables they can contain.
 They can also be preset with slotables, which can be locked.

-Elements - Elements of slotables.
-These are the building blocks of a slotable which can be reused to share functionality between slotables.
+Constituent - Building blocks of a slotable which can be reused to share functionality between slotables.
 These are themselves supposed to be scriptable by blueprints with targeters, operators, and events.
 They offer a wide range of replication options as well as runtime game data injection functionality.

 Forms - An APawn that is capable of holding slotables.
 This is just a conceptual definition, as technically anything with the right components can be considered a "form".